 Submissions to Sections I (Original Scholarly and Creative Works) and II (Shared Knowledge Archive) of AXIS: Journal of Lasallian Higher Education are peer-reviewed using a double-blind process (author and reviewer identities are not disclosed to each other).
 Reviewers are not compensated.
 Each submission is reviewed by at least two reviewers, one of whom is usually a member of the Editorial Board.
 Every effort is made to provide reviewers from institutions other than the author’s.
 Generally, reviewers are asked to consider no more than two articles per year.

-Authors receive written confirmation of submission, and of the publication decision within about two months of submission.
+Authors receive written confirmation of submission, and of the publication decision within about twelve months of submission.
 Reviews are recorded by logging into a registered account, accessing the assigned online review form, then entering ratings and comments.
 Ratings and comments are aggregated by a member of the editorial team and then forwarded to the author, with specific notice that the submission is accepted or declined for publication.
 With some minor variations to accommodate submission characteristics, review criteria are generally:

 - theoretical or pedagogical value to Lasallian Catholic higher education